 - Utility knife

-I carefully cut a hole in the top of the oats container – just wide enough for the cards to fit through.
-Of course, I ripped it a little because things aren’t always perfect but my toddler didn’t mind.
+Of course, I ripped it a little because things aren’t always perfect, but my taby didn’t mind.
 Next time we do this activity, I’ll make sure to add a little duct tape reinforcement.

+My 19 month old daughter went nuts for this activity!
 All I did was dump out a set of playing cards and let her figure out how to slide them into the card slot.
 It’s been absolutely perfect for her!

 What I didn’t expect from this on-the-fly activity was the level of interest my 3 year old would have it in.
 He thinks it’s just as much fun as little sister does.
 He adds in an element of imaginary play (it’s apparently a mail box) which is fun to watch.